gbevin/SendMIDI/README.md

-  list                 Lists the MIDI output ports panic                Sends all possible Note Offs and relevant panic CCs file  path           Loads commands from the specified program file ch    number         Set MIDI channel for the commands (1-16), defaults to 1 on    note velocity  Send Note On with note (0-127) and velocity (0-127) off   note velocity  Send Note Off with note (0-127) and velocity (0-127) pp    note value     Send Poly Pressure with note (0-127) and pressure (0-127) cc    number value   Send Control Change number (0-127) with value (0-127) pc    number         Send Program Change number (0-127) cp    value          Send Channel Pressure value (0-127)
+  list                 Lists the MIDI output ports panic                Sends all possible Note Offs and relevant panic CCs file  path           Loads commands from the specified program file dec                  Interpret the next numbers as decimals by default hex                  Interpret the next numbers as hexadecimals by default ch    number         Set MIDI channel for the commands (1-16), defaults to 1 on    note velocity  Send Note On with note (0-127) and velocity (0-127) off   note velocity  Send Note Off with note (0-127) and velocity (0-127) pp    note value     Send Poly Pressure with note (0-127) and value (0-127) cc    number value   Send Control Change number (0-127) with value (0-127) pc    number         Send Program Change number (0-127) cp    value          Send Channel Pressure value (0-127)